If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 While the total amount of the mortgage is definitely something to think about, there are many other things to consider when it comes to your mortgage.
 First and foremost, you need to think about the interest rate.
 The interest rate you have will dictate how much you end up paying back over the lifetime of the loan.
 You want to get the lowest interest rate possible to save as much as you can.

-However, there are a number of other things to look at when comparing one mortgage offer to another.
+However, there are a number of other things to look at when comparing one mortgage offer to another in Ottawa.
 These include things like:

 - The term